 - The intention to pursue a UNC-CH degree;

-- The intention and documented ability to complete at least one of your overseas modules at a site in which instruction is in a west-European language other than English (your target foreign-language) or the intention to enroll in two semesters of advanced foreign-language training at UNC-CH if you enroll in TAM’s track II;
+- The intention and documented ability to complete at least one of your overseas modules at a site where you can continue to study your target foreign-language or the intention to enroll in two semesters of advanced foreign-language training at UNC-CH if you enroll in TAM’s track II;

 - The willingness to pursue formal foreign-language training while at UNC-CH (for one semester if in track I and for two semesters if in track II).